ARZZEZZAN/s21_mathLibrary/README.md

 - Make it as a static library (with the s21_math.h header file)
 - The library must be developed according to the principles of structured programming; code duplication must be avoided
 - Use prefix s21_ before each function
 - Prepare full coverage of library functions code with unit-tests with the Check library
+- Unit-tests must check the results of your implementation by comparing them with the implementation of the standard math.h library
+- Unit tests must cover at least 80% of each function (checked using gcov)
-- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_math.a)
+- Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_math.a, gcov_report)
+- The gcov_report target should generate a gcov report in the form of an html page.
+Unit tests must be run with gcov flags to do this
-- It is forbidden to copy math.h implementation of the standard library.
+- It is forbidden to copy the implementation of the standard math.h library and to use it anywhere, except unit-tests
-- You must follow the logic of the standard library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that).
+- You must follow the logic of the standard library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that)